-After getting organized with final preparation, the adventure begins heading down to Arun River and then climb to Seduwa village.
+After getting organized with final preparation, the adventure begins heading down to Arun River and then climbing to Seduwa village.
 From here on pleasant walk into a small patch of forest to Tashi Gaon, the last village on route Makalu base camp.
 The village is populated by Sherpa, the famous mountain tribes of Eastern Himalaya interwoven to Buddhism religion, and interesting culture.
 Trek from here enters into a dense forest of pines and rhododendron trees with some bamboo stalks.
 A steep climb reaches you at high Khoma Danda, a scenic ridge where you can enjoy views of Mt.
 Makalu.
 Includes Baruntse and Chamlang Himal with

 Mt.
 Kanchenjunga towards the far-east direction, the walk continues contouring a ridgeline.
-Heading past Thulo and Sano Pokhari glacial ponds, then traverse over Shipton and Tutu-La to reach Barun valley.
+Heading past Thulo and Sano Pokhari glacial ponds, then traversing over Shipton and Tutu-La to reach Barun valley.
 The beautiful Barun valley, well hidden by an array of snow peaks and great rocky walls of high cliffs.
 The walk continues on a pleasant scenic path with gradual up to Makalu base camp, within remorseless fields of ice and glaciers.
 At Makalu base camp, explore around undisturbed and least ventured hidden corners of Makalu, further, north-west leads to Sherpani Col.

 Best time for Makalu Base Camp Trek: